corinnekrych/ard-operator/README.md

 your project repositories, search for `docs` folder and deploy the documentation on OpenShit.

-This repository was initially boostrapped using [CoreOS operator](https://github.com/operator-framework/operator-sdk).
+This repository was initially bootstrapped using [CoreOS operator](https://github.com/operator-framework/operator-sdk).

 ## Build